Please see the Reception Unit Home Learning page

 The school also has a weekly newsletter which is emailed to you and remember to check our social media pages too!
 Throughout the year family members have the chance to come to our class assembly, our curriculum evenings, drop in sessions and parent consultations (two throughout the year alongside three written reports about your child's progress) to find out more about how we teach and learn and to see the children's learning first-hand!
 Dates for these are advertised on the newsletter well in advance to allow you to arrange attending.
 If you want to become even more involved with school, we have an established PTA within school that is run by reception staff members and they are always looking for new members and support too.

 In reception class, we are classed as being in the Early Years Foundation Stage and we follow the Development Matters Curriculum as we work towards the Early Learning Goals.
 If you would like to know more about what we teach throughout the year, please have a look at our curriculum page, which outlines what we teach, when and why.
 We follow the Read Write Inc. phonics scheme for reading and writing and there are lots of opportunities to come into school to hear about how to best support this at home.

-Please make sure your child remembers to bring their zip wallet (which contains their school reading book and home-school achievement file) to school every day so they have the opportunity to read with an adult.
-These will be taken in on Mondays and Fridays so we can change reading books and read any comments you have written.
+Please make sure your child remembers to bring their book bag (which contains their reading book, small blue reading record and A4 home learning book) to school every day so they have the opportunity to read with an adult.
+Comments/questions written at home will be read by staff every Monday and reading books will be changed twice a week.
 If you would like a new book earlier than this, then please feel free to come into class before or after school and choose one with your child.

-Please remember if you have any questions or concerns to feel free to come and see me before or after school.
+Please remember if you have any questions or concerns to feel free to come and see me after school or contact me on Tapestry.